brucemack/brucemack.github.io/ampersand/index.md

 a conference bridge at exactly the same time.
 The decision about which talker ID to forward to the node output is arbitrary in this case, and not worth getting too worried about.

+This protocol does not expose the path across which the audio originated, although that could be interesting for debugging purposes.

 If a node is being used as a bridge to some other digital network technology that supports a similar concept, it should be enhanced to forward the analogous